Living a Sustainable Allotment Life

 To make this more concrete, in order to grow the quality and quantity of food that we grow a commercial grower would use 1,318 cubic metres of water according to data from waterfootprint.org, which provides water usage/kg for fruit, vegetables and roots.
 What we grow is skewed towards leafy greens, which are the most water hungry commercial crops, so this figure is likely to be conservative.

-In order to grow our 10,000 meals of fruit and veg we only use 33 cubic meters of tap water across the three allotments in a typical year, that’s just 2.5% of what a commercial grower would use.
+In order to grow our 10,000 meals of fruit and veg we only use 33 cubic meters of water across the three allotments in a typical year, that’s just 2.5% of what a commercial grower would use, of that 33 cubic metres we capture about 27 in our rainwater harvesting system.
 It’s worth noting that small scale organic market gardeners using drip irrigation have similar levels of water efficiency to us, unfortunately a tiny fraction of food is available from these growers.

-That 33 cubic metres has a value of about £33, but it enables a harvest value of £10,000 there’s no better financial or sustainability investment on the planet!
+That 6 cubic metres of tap water has a value of about £12, but it enables a harvest value of £10,000 there’s no better financial or sustainability investment on the planet!
 Fortunately as a country we’ve generally moved beyond our own selfish interests now and are taking our global sustainability responsibilities seriously, we do the same.

 It’s also worth noting that although we might be more efficient in water usage than the typical allotment, we are almost certainly less efficient than the best.
 On average though allotments will always be much more water efficient than commercial growers and so they are always a big sustainability win.
-Managing and watering an allotment as described in this post is to be celebrated, not avoided!
+Managing and watering an allotment as described in this post is to be celebrated.

 Commercial – supermarket – food uses an incredible amount of single use, non-recycleable packing, much of it plastic with a little cardboard.
 We on the other hand use only reusable (BPA free) plastic containers and, to date, we have had very few of them break, we estimate that they are good for hundreds of uses, after which – because they are a high quality plastic – they are fully recycled.

 Look around any supermarket fruit and vegetable section and you will be amazed to see that almost all of the food has travelled half way around the world.
 Worse yet, take a look at a local farm shop and you will be stunned to see that surprisingly little of it has been grown on the farm or sourced from local farms, it’s foreign too.
 In contrast all of the vegetables and seasonal food that we eat is grown on the allotment and eaten by people who live within 3 miles of it.
-In addition, aside from a few miles in the car – to lug washing water to the allotment – most travel is by foot or bike.
-Fruit and veg deliveries are either on foot or take advantage of journeys that would be taken anyway.
+In addition, aside from a few miles in the car – to harvest – most travel is by foot or bike.
+Fruit and veg deliveries are all on foot.
 The bottom line is that our 10,000 meals have almost zero associated food miles.

 It’s also worth taking a look at the miles travelled by our inputs.
 Manures, wood chips and spent mushroom compost all come from local farms or gardens, less than 10 miles away and are delivered in bulk once or twice a year.
 The actual food miles are included in the following section on carbon footprint.